 Composites#

-dimod composites that provide layers of pre- and post-processing (e.g., minor-embedding) when using the D-Wave system:
+dimod composites that provide layers of pre- and post-processing (e.g., minor-embedding) when using D-Wave quantum computers.

 CutOffs#

-Prunes the binary quadratic model (BQM) submitted to the child sampler by retaining only interactions with values commensurate with the sampler’s precision.
+Prunes a binary quadratic model (BQM) or binary polynomial submitted to the child sampler by retaining only interactions with values commensurate with the sampler’s precision (i.e., removing any interactions below a cutoff value).
+Isolated variables are then also removed.

 CutOffComposite#